Iberdrola Ingeniería officially opened a combined cycle type power plant for government-owned Lietuvos Elektrine in Lithuania in October 2012.

 Iberdrola built a similar cycle type power plant in Latvia, which was inaugurated in May 2009.
 Located in Riga in Latvia, the plant has a capacity of 420MW.
 It is equipped with a district heating system that provides heating and hot water for a population of approximately 7,000 in the southern part of Riga.

 The 9FB gas turbine is the next level of improvement in GE’s F series of turbines that use state-of-the-art technology to provide a high level of output and efficiency.
-Technology used in the FB series results in better fuel economy and also reduces the cost of producing electricity.
+The technology used in the FB series results in better fuel economy and also reduces the cost of producing electricity.

 The HRSG installed in the plant is a triple pressure type and an unfired one.
 It is equipped with a reheat section and one reheat condensing steam turbine.
 It is also equipped with a static excitation system.

-The plant includes a generator, a surface condenser, as well as auxiliary equipment.
+The plant includes a generator and surface condenser, as well as auxiliary equipment.

-For both gas and steam turbines a two-pole 3,000rpm hydrogen and water cooled common generator is provided.
+A two-pole 3,000rpm hydrogen and water-cooled common generator is provided for both the gas and steam turbines.
 The excitation and protection system are redundant systems.
 An automatic voltage regulation system is also part of the plant.

-The combine cycle unit, with more than 58% efficiency, generates sufficient power to cover 20% to 25% of Lithuanian domestic demand.
+The combined cycle unit, with more than 58% efficiency, generates sufficient power to cover 20% to 25% of Lithuanian domestic demand.
 The plant generated 1.11TWh of electricity in 2013.

-The 1,800MW Elektranai Power Plant or Lithuanian Power Plant replaced Ignalia Power Plant as the prime supplier to the country, upon closure of the Ignalia plant in December 2010.
-Built from 1960 to 72, Elektranai plant had eight units.
+The 1,800MW Elektranai Power Plant or Lithuanian Power Plant replaced the Ignalina Power Plant as the prime power supplier for Lithuania upon closure of the Ignalina plant in December 2010.
+Built between 1960 and 1972, the Elektranai plant had eight units.

 The plant received environmental upgrades to meet EU emission standards.
-Flue gas desulpharisation project was taken up in 2005.
+A flue gas desulphurisation project was undertaken in 2005.

-The Iberdrola power plant was an important step in upgrading the country’s power generation facilities.
+The Iberdrola power plant was an important step in upgrading Lithuania’s power generation facilities.
 The majority of the country’s electricity needs were being earlier fulfilled by the 3,000MW Ignalina nuclear plant.